-Redcap Oranda Goldfish are some of the more delicate species of goldfish.
+Redcap Oranda Goldfish are some of the more delicate species of goldfish and not suggested for the beginners.
 Unlike the flat-bodied types of goldfish, they have a lower tolerance for pollution.
 Its hood is subject to infection from debris, bacteria, and fungi that settles in the tiny folds.
-They will need good care and plenty of space,
+They will need good care and plenty of space.

-- Aquarium Hardiness: Very Hardy - The Wen is prone to infection, if the aquarist notices any rawness or irritation it is wise to treat right away.
+Aquarium Hardiness: Moderately hardy - The Wen is prone to infection, if the aquarist notices any rawness or irritation it is wise to treat right away.

 Since they are omnivorous, the Redcap Oranda Goldfish will generally eat all kinds of fresh, frozen, and flake foods.
 To keep a good balance give them a high quality flake food everyday.
 To care for your Redcap Oranda Goldfish, feed brine shrimp (either live or frozen), blood worms, Daphnia, or tubifex worms as a treat.
 It is usually better to feed freeze-dried foods as opposed to live foods to avoid parasites and bacterial infections that could be present in live foods.
 Due to their fleshy head growth they can have poor vision and a harder time seeing their food, so need extra time to feed.

 Live foods (fishes, shrimps, worms): Some of Diet

 Regular weekly water changes of 1/4 to 1/3 is strongly recommended to keep these fish healthy.
 Snails can be added as they reduce the algae in the tank, helping to keep it clean.